Are you thinking of changing career? People change jobs at various stages of their careers for a variety of reasons.

 Search for the different courses available in Wales - Course Search.

 Consider an apprenticeship as an option, as the career you are looking for may have apprenticeship vacancies.
 Find out more about Apprenticeships.

 4. Get career ideas that match your skills and interests

 You want to find a job that you'll enjoy.
 Finding a job that uses your skills and interests may mean that you find a job that suits you perfectly.

-Take our Job Matching Quiz which will match your answers to suitable jobs.
+Take our Career Match Quiz which will match your answers to suitable jobs.

 It's important to keep all your options open to give yourself the best chance of finding many job opportunities.